 Tiong Bahru Market

 The landmark Tiong Bahru Market is located in the historical Tiong Bahru neighbourhood.
-It’s a pleasant surprise for travellers used to Singapore’s older food courts.
+Wandering into this bright and airy building was a pleasant surprise after spending much of my time in Singapore’s older food courts.

-A recent renovation has changed the face of Tiong Bahru Market.
+It wasn’t always like this, though.
+A recent renovation changed the face of Tiong Bahru Market.
 The food market is now one of the airiest, cleanest, and most comfortable in the city.
-It’s a particularly good introduction to Singaporean hawker fare.
-If the thought of eating at informal food stalls leaves you squeamish, Tiong Bahru Market is a great primer.
+If the thought of eating at informal food stalls leaves you squeamish, Tiong Bahru Market is a great primer to Singaporean hawker fare.

-Among Singapore’s hawker centres, Tiong Bahru Market is unique.
-It offers both a wet market on the first floor and a sizeable food court on the second floor.
+Among Singapore’s hawker centres, I found Tiong Bahru Market unique.
+After hitting up the sizeable food court on the second floor, I was also able to explore its interesting wet market on the first floor.

-Of course, there’s an endless multitude of dishes to try here.
-For lor mee, one of the most famous hawker stalls here is 178 Lor Mee (#02-23).
-If you’re craving roasted duck rice, try out Lee Hong Kee Cantonese Roasted (#02-60).
-The yong tau foo at Hui Ji Fishball Noodles and Yong Tau Foo (#02-44) and prawn noodles at Min Nan Pork Ribs Prawn Noodle (#02-31) are also worth seeking out.
+If you’re craving roasted duck rice, I’d give a thumbs-up to Lee Hong Kee Cantonese Roasted (#02-60).
+The yong tau foo at Hui Ji Fishball Noodles and Yong Tau Foo (#02-44) and prawn noodles at Min Nan Pork Ribs Prawn Noodle (#02-31) were also delicious and well worth seeking out.

-Tiong Bahru Market is also a popular place to try chwee kueh.
+I also loved the chwee kueh at Tiong Bahru Market.
 This uncomplicated dish combines a silky steamed rice cake with a pickled radish.
 Jian Bo Chwee Kueh (#02-05) is one of the best places to try it in Singapore.

 Nearest MRT station: Tiong Bahru (EW17), Exit B